LokeSonne/IonicOnIE/README.md

 Using Ionic to build is possible and if you stick to Chrome you will not have many technical problems.
 Beware of mobile-centric UI though.

-Many users especially if you're dealing with enterprise clients, need to run their apps in the currently most despised browser: Internet Explorer.

-This is a list of hacks that will make it possible.
+If your users need to run their apps in the currently most despised browser,  Internet Explorer, here is a list of hacks that will make it possible.

+The list is not in anyway complete.
+Feel free to add to it.

+##CSS3 an IE
+So, a lot of features of CSS3 are not supported in Internet Explorer 11.
+Keywords like inherit, unset and intial will be ignored.
+That might cause trouble for your Ionic app, since it relies heavily on that.

+I have yet to find a magic solution for this. using [Postcss](http://postcss.org) with some plugin [oldie](https://github.com/jonathantneal/oldie) might do the trick, but I haven't made it work.
+So for CSS3 issues, I've decided to go the tedious way and hack my way through it, one unaligned element at a time.

 ### ion-item
 Issue: ion-item collapses on IE.